dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/5-batch-write/index.md

 ### Response

-The data is returned with the same response syntax as from the [DynamoDB BatchWriteItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html#API_BatchWriteItem_ResponseSyntax).
+The data is returned using the same response syntax as the [DynamoDB BatchWriteItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html#API_BatchWriteItem_ResponseSyntax).